-Property of the 21st CCLC Afterschool Program Item #001 (2023)
+Property of the 21st CCLC Afterschool Program Item #001 (2024)

-Grants Management Enterprise (GME) System
+Grants Management Enterprise (GME)

-Through ADE's online Grants Management Enterprise system, 21st CCLC grantees will submit the following:
+Through ADE's online GME, 21st CCLC sub-grantees will submit the following:

 Revisions (both fiscal and programmatic) - ongoing

 A revision is a request for a change in the original grant application.
 It can be for a fiscal change, a programmatic change or both.
 In general terms, revisions must honor the original integrity and intent of the awarded grant proposal.
 All revisions must be approved prior to any change in expenditures or program implementation.
 A revision can be submitted as needed.